Evaluate your garage floor

 Photo 8: Load the roller

-Dip a 9-in. wide, 3/16-in. short-nap epoxy roller into the bucket so only the bottom half of the roller is covered.
+Dip a 9-in. wide, 3/16-in. short-nap epoxy roller into the bucket so only the bottom half of the roller is covered with garage floor paint.
 (This helps keep epoxy out of the roller.)

 Photo 9: Roll on the epoxy